Xanthoma

 • Electrodesiccation.

-• Laser vaporization along with surgical removal.
-However xanthomas can reoccur or new ones may appear if the underlying causes are not treated.
+However, xanthomas can come back again, or new ones may appear if the underlying causes are not treated.

 Apps reviewed by Healthify

 Keeping your blood cholesterol and lipids within a normal range will help prevent xanthomas.
-This can be achieved through healthy eating, maintaining an ideal body weight and getting regular exercise.
-Your doctor or nurse can talk through a plan to help you, based on your symptoms and results.
+This can often be achieved through healthy eating, maintaining an ideal body weight and getting regular exercise.
+Your healthcare provider can talk through a plan to help you, based on your symptoms and results.
 Xanthomas can be a warning sign for cardiovascular disease, and eating healthily and exercising can slow the progression of this too.
+Medicines to reduce hyperlipidaemia are generally safe and effective and can be taken long-term.

-If your whānau members have xanthomas, ask your doctor about a lipid test to check for familial (genetic) lipid disorders in your family.
+If your whānau members have xanthomas, ask your healthcare provider about a lipid test to check for familial (genetic) lipid disorders in your family.

 Need help now?